pkaig/Rotorflight-Docs/versioned_docs/version-2.0.0/Wiki/Controllers/flydragon2.2.md

 ![Wiring Diagram v2.2](./img/wiring-diagram-v2.png)

 :::caution
  WARNING: The RPM-S Port is powered via the internal 5V supply which is also powered during USB connection.
-If you have any power supplies connected or inappropriate loads you are likely to damage your board.
-DO NOT plug in your ESCs BEC wire into here, many BECs act like a dead short if you attempt to backfeed them and you WILL blow out the 5V supply on your board when you connect USB if you do this.
+If you have any power supplies connected or innapropriate loads you are likely to damage your board.
+DO NOT plug in your ESCs BEC wire into here, many BECs act like a deadshort if you attempt to backfeed them and you WILL blow out the 5V supply on your board when you connect USB if you do this.
 Power to the rest of the ports is all common power you can connect whatever to.
 :::

 ### UART ports